aakison/behaviour-salsa-unity/README.md

 The `UnityEngine.Random` class has some handy functions like random on a unit sphere that don't exist on `System.Random`, but is static instead of an instance.
 This adds some of those handy methods as extension methods to `System.Random`.

+## Feature: Linear Perlin Noise

+The `LinearPerlin` object has been added which is a wrapper around `Mathf.PerlinNoise` that allows for customizing the range and the frequency of the noise generates.
+It includes a editor which allows visual modification of these values in the inspector.